saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ```

 ### `prerun` (primary key)
 Use this to define pre-run executables.
 You can provide a URL to an executable file, which will be downloaded and executed to configure the VM before the test starts.
-For faster performance, you may want to upload the executable to your [Sauce Application Storage](/mobile-apps/app-storage) space.
+For faster performance, you may want to upload the executable to your [Sauce Apps Storage](/mobile-apps/app-storage) space.
 This capability takes a JSON object with four main keys.
 See [Using Pre-Run Executables to Configure Browsers and VMs](/web-apps/automated-testing/selenium/pre-run-executables) for more information.

 * Running AutoIt Scripts: If you want to run an AutoIt script during your test, compile it as an .exe, send it using this capability, and set background to true to allow AutoIt to continue running throughout the full duration of your test.
 * Using Multiple Pre-Run Executables: If you need to send multiple pre-run executables, the best way is to bundle them into a single executable file, such as a self-extracting zip file.